panter/meteor-orion-components/README.md

-## TODO / Issues
+## TODO / Issues / History

 - [ ] use orion.attributes instead of define the type `type: orion.components.components({...})` in schemas
-- [ ] removing a component may be buggy (issue seems related to aldeed:autoform)
-- [ ] slow performance in admin-area because of re-rendering on changes.
 - [ ] make it compatible with materialize

+### version 0.1.0

-- [ ] remove unnessesary panels in the resulting autoform
+- [x] remove unnessesary panels in the resulting autoform
+- [x] slow performance in admin-area because of re-rendering on changes.
+- [x] removing a component may be buggy (issue seems related to aldeed:autoform)
+- [x] show preview